transdigiware/blockchain/howto/ibp-console-build-network.md

 ### Using your CA to register identities
 {: #ibp-console-build-network-use-CA-org1}

 Each node or application that you want to create needs a certificate and private key to participate in the blockchain network.
 You also need to create admin identities for your nodes so that you can manage them from the console.
-We will use our peer organization CA to regisiter two identities:
+We will use our peer organization CA to register two identities:

 * **An organization admin**: This identity allows you to operate nodes using the platform console.
 * **A peer identity**: This is the identity of the peer itself.
 Whenever a peer performs an action (for example, endorsing a transaction) it will sign using its certificate.